Pamblam/Crawler/README.md

  - **LOGIN_ENDPOINT** – String – the relative path to start the session.
 Login details will be POSTed here.
  - **FAILED_LOGIN_INDICATOR** – String – A unique string that ONLY appears on the failed login response If this string is found in the response after attempting logging in, the script assumes that login failed and exits.
  - **PDO_CONFIG** – Array of MySQL database access details, including host, username, password, database.
- - **CRAWLER_TABLE** – The name of the table to store the results in.
+ - **CRAWLER_URLS_TABLE** – The name of the table to store the results in.
 This table will be automatically generated with this name the first time you run the script.
  - **FOLLOW_LINKS_LIKE** – Only follow links that contain this substring.
 Leave empty to follow all links.
 This is useful if you only want to crawl one domain.
  - **IGNORE_LINKS_LIKE** – Array of strings.
 If any of the links match or contain any of these strings, they will be ignored.